ElliottLandsborough/cv/README.md

 ####[Umi Digital](http://umidigital.co.uk/) - 2013 - July 2015 - Senior Developer and Server Administrator

- - Development of many projects wusing Laravel, Codeigniter, Cake PHP and Wordpress.
+ - Development of many projects using Laravel, Codeigniter, Cake PHP and Wordpress.
  - Responsible for delegating tasks to other developers.
  - Maintenance of servers both dedicated and Rackspace/EC2.
  - Collaboration using Git and Mercurial.